-U.S. Pavilion Commissioned by the University of Illinois at Chicago
+U.S. Pavilion Commissioned by the University of Illinois Chicago

-Chicago, IL | March 2, 2020- The University of Illinois at Chicago (UIC), in cooperation with the U.S. Department of State's Bureau of Educational and Cultural Affairs, will present AMERICAN FRAMING, an exhibition exploring the ubiquity and aesthetic power of wood-framed construction in American architecture, representing the United States at the 17th International Architecture Exhibition of La Biennale di Venezia.
-AMERICAN FRAMING is co-curated by architects Paul Andersen and Paul Preissner (Commissioner), faculty members of UIC's School of Architecture, and frequent collaborators who also lead respective independent firms.
+Chicago, IL | March 26, 2021 - The University of Illinois Chicago (UIC), in cooperation with the U.S. Department of State's Bureau of Educational and Cultural Affairs, will present AMERICAN FRAMING, an exhibition exploring the ubiquity and aesthetic power of wood-framed construction in American architecture, representing the United States at the 17th International Architecture Exhibition of La Biennale di Venezia.
+Paul Andersen and Paul Preissner (Commissioner), the curators, are faculty members of UIC's School of Architecture and frequent collaborators who also lead respective independent firms.
 The exhibition will be on view May 22 through November 21, 2021.